goodbyeaustria/archive/index.md

 - **Real World Static Site Show Case - [Tierarztpraxis Kaisterstrasse](http://tierarztpraxis-kaiserstrasse.at)** [(Source)](https://github.com/richardtraindl/tierarztpraxis-kaiserstrasse.at) by Richard Traindl
   - Bio: Richard Traindl is a product manager by day and html & css wrangler by night.
   - Summary: A insight look at a small business website for a veterinary practice in Vienna built using the Jekyll static site builder; uses a JavaScript picture gallery and includes some breakpoints for a (simple) hand-coded responsive (mobile) design.
-- **Using PostCSS with Static Site Builders** by [Max Stoiber](http://mxstbr.com)  (To be confirmed)
-    - Bio: Max Stoiber is a front-end web developer by day, maker, skiier, barista, musician and reader by night.
-Certified austrian skiing instructor loves being in the mountains spending time on the slopes and teaching children about the favorite past-time activity.
-Max Stoiber is also a Speciality Coffee Association of Europe (SCAE) certified barista with an espresso machine and grinder at home cherishing starting the day by making a good coffee.
-Web projects include [sharingbuttons.io](http://sharingbuttons.io), [postcss.parts](http://postcss.parts) and more.
 - _Your Talk Here_
 - _Your Talk Here_
 - Discussion & Questions